 1. Written Examination

 The Faculty of Law will not hold a written examination but requires applicants to take a SAT test consisting of three parts: Math, Critical Reading, and Writing.
 When registering for the SAT, you must request that your scores be sent to our Program, institution code 7420.
 Please click here to find out how to send SAT scores to us.
 You must ensure that the SAT score is delivered to the Office of International Programs before the following deadlines.

 For Track 1: 8 January 2018.
 Scores of a SAT test which is taken before 8 January 2016 will NOT be accepted.

 For Track 3: 20 July 2018.
 Scores of a SAT test which is taken before 20 July 2016 will NOT be accepted.

 The Selection Committee will only consider applicants who achieve the following minimum scores:

 1,200 from the total score (all two parts combined); and 550 from Evidence-Based Reading and Writing.
 Applicants are also required to take a Math test but no minimum score is required.
 Essay is not required.

 The Selection Committee’s consideration is given entirely to applicants’ SAT scores, and the interview shortlist is made on the basis of the highest scores.

-Approximately 100 applicants who have highest total SAT scores will be shortlisted for an interview.
+Those who have met the SAT requirements may be shortlisted for an interview.
+Where the number of qualified students exceeds 55 for Track 1 and 10 for Track 3, the Selection Committee may select all or some qualified applicants to attend the interview.
+The selection will be based only on their SAT performance, ie the best total scores.
 The interview is aimed at assessing applicants’ English listening and speaking skills.
-A panel composed of at least 2 interviewers will examine interviews on a variety of topics.
-If you fail the interview, you will be reexamined by a Special Panel whose decision is final.
-You will receive an admission offer only if you pass the interview.
+The interviewees may be examined on a variety of topics.
+If they fail the interview, they will be reexamined by a Special Panel whose decision is final.
+They will receive an admission offer only if they pass the interview.